 Gluten Free Red Velvet Cupcakes & Red Velvet Sheet Cake

-This recipe makes a petite 6-inch cake with 2 layers, perfect for about 8 servings of cake, with a high frosting to cake ratio because, as we've discussed, CREAM CHEESE FROSTING.
 But you could easily double the recipe and bake this cake in a 9-inch square pan for a small red velvet sheet cake.
 A single batch of frosting should be plenty for a single layer cake.
 To feed a crowd, triple the cake recipe and double the frosting, and prepare in a 9x12-inch pan.
-For red velvet cupcakes, fill 6-8 muffin cups two-thirds of the way with batter and decrease the baking time as needed.

-My Best Red Velvet Cake Recipe
+Red Velvet Cake for Everyone

-I tested this recipe 10 times to get it just right!
-Every batch got devoured with no crumbs left behind.
-But this final version boasts all the things I want in a gluten free red velvet cake: burgundy hue, fluffy and tender crumb, and mellow chocolate flavor.
 I streamlined the recipe as much as possible, using oil instead of butter so that the cake can be made with just one bowl and a whisk.
 While some recipes call for grating raw beets, I find this an unpleasant and messy task.
 I prefer to boil the beets, let them cool, and puree them in a food processor.
-I've given all measurements in weight as well, so you can simply weigh the ingredients right into the mixing bowl.

 Do you love or hate red velvet cake?

 Let me know in the comments!
-And please let me know if you give this gluten free red velvet cake a go.
+And please let me know if you give this gluten-free red velvet cake a go.
 It would make a super sweet gift for a Valentine or Galentine, washed down with a nice sparkling rosé.
 I know I'd feel quite loved if someone made one for me.

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten free red velvet cake, I’d love to see.
+And if you make this gluten-free red velvet cake, I’d love to see.
 Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*

 Print Recipe Pin RecipeIngredients